Second derivative: Concavity

 The second derivative of a function f can be used to determine the concavity of the graph of f.
-A function whose second derivative is positive will be concave up (also referred to as convex), meaning that the tangent line will lie below the graph of the function.
-Similarly, a function whose second derivative is negative will be concave down (also simply called concave), and its tangent lines will lie above the graph of the function.
+A function whose second derivative is positive is said to be concave up (also referred to as convex), meaning that the tangent line near the point where it touches the function will lie below the graph of the function.
+Similarly, a function whose second derivative is negative will be concave down (sometimes simply called concave), and its tangent line will lie above the graph of the function near the point of contact.

 Inflection points

 If the second derivative of a function changes sign, the graph of the function will switch from concave down to concave up, or vice versa.
 A point where this occurs is called an inflection point.
 Assuming the second derivative is continuous, it must take a value of zero at any inflection point, although not every point where the second derivative is zero is necessarily a point of inflection.